sterbini/cl2pd/README.md

 # cl2pd
 A simple package to convert CERN Logging information (using pytimber/CALS, mat-files, massi-files, TFS-files) into a pandas dataframe.

-This data type is very conveninient to represent time series and it offers a large set of methods to manage missing data, to do data aggregation and group operation, to perform data wrangling,to handle different timezones, to plots data, etc...
+This data type is very convenient to represent time series and it offers a large set of methods to manage missing data, to do data aggregation and group operation, to perform data wrangling, to handle timezones, to plots data, etc...
 For a schematic and succinct introduction to pandas please refers for example to http://datasciencefree.com/pandas.pdf.